CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Results

 The lower panels of \cref{fig.time_1200,fig.time_2400} show the time consumption as a function of timestep.
-As expected, the total time per timestep increases toward low redshift, and is dominated by ``kick'', which uses PM1, PM2, PM3 and PP to update the particle velocities.
+As expected, the total time per timestep increases toward low redshift, and is dominated by the force calculation.
 For both simulations, PM1 consume negligible portion of time, which confirms the complexity of the problem being $O(N)$.
 PM3 and PP are the most time-consuming parts.
 In S6144-2400, around 2100th and 2800th timestep, optimizations to the PM3 strategies were made and reduced the total time.
 Similar adjustments were made in S6144-1200.
 The total computation times for S6144-2400 and S6144-1200 are $23.8$ and $40.1$ days.

-S6144-2400 and S6144-1200 each contains $100$ snapshots evenly distributed in $\log(a)$ space.
-For the final snapshot $z=0$, we use a $6144^3$ grid to compute their matter power spectra and correct the alias effect \cite{jingCorrectingAliasEffect2005}.
-In \cref{fig.power}, their power spectra are compared with CAMB nonlinear predictions \cite{camb_lewis_2011} using the same cosmological parameters.
-Thanks to the short force softening $b_{\rm PP}$ and the accuracy of the algorithm, the two power spectra align well with the theoretical predictions.
-We leave the further detailed scientific analysis of the simulations in future works.
+Each of these simulations contains $100$ snapshots evenly distributed in $\log(a)$ space.

+For the final snapshot at redshift $z=0$, we examine the matter power spectrum and the halo mass functions (HMF).

+We interpolate particles onto a $6144^3$ mesh to obtain the matter overdensity fields, compute the power spectra, and correct for the Poisson noise and aliasing effects using the method of Jing (2005) \cite{jingCorrectingAliasEffect2005}.
+In the upper panel of \cref{fig.power}, these power spectra are compared with the CAMB linear theory and the nonlinear predictions \cite{camb_lewis_2011,HMCode-2020}.
+All of them are in good agreement.
+The lower panel shows the slight residuals.
+Compared with S6144-1200, the power spectrum of S6144-2400 on very small scales, $k\gtrsim 5\,h\,{\rm Mpc}^{-1}$, is lower by $O(1\%)$ due to the lower mass and force resolutions.
+On nonlinear scales, $k\gtrsim 0.25\,h\,{\rm Mpc}^{-1}$, the power spectra of both simulations are higher than the HMCode-2020 prediction by $O(5\%)$, but this offset is comparable to the variance between different nonlinear models.

+We identify dark matter halos using the standard Friends-of-Friends (FoF) algorithm with linking length set to $0.2H_p$, and we consider all halos with at least $20$ $N$-body particles.
+In the upper panel of \cref{fig.HMF}, we plot the HMFs of S6144-2400, S6144-1200, and the best-fit model provided by Warren et al. (2006) \cite{Warren2006}.
+They are in good agreement.
+The lower panel shows the trace residuals.
+In a wide halo mass range across orders of magnitude, their relative difference is only by $O(1\%)$.
+As expected, in the mass regions where the numbers of particles in a halo is extremely low, the unbound particles slightly raise the HMF.